haidog-yaqub/Clinical-HybridFusion/README.md

-## Offical Implementation of MixFusion of Clinical Diagnosis Prediction
+## Offical Implementation of Hybrid Fusion of Clinical Diagnosis Prediction